hicked/Unity-VR-Fire-Simulation/Software/SOFTWARELOG.md

 -   Doors must start with either the tag `Closed` or `Open`, and then will switch the tag on interaction

 This probably isn't the best method of opening and closing  (should probably use `IsTrigger` colliders) But seeing as we will be switching to vr shortly, this isn't very important.
+It is also moving the frame with the door, Instead of the Frame staying still, and only the door swinging.

 ## [v.0.1.0.0] - 2024-05-09